ThePrintingPilot/volumix/README.md

 ```
 ---

-## What's a Faderbox?
+## Volumix Faderbox

 A **Faderbox** is the hardware side of Volumix — a small box with 5 potentiometer sliders and 5 push buttons.
 The MCU inside talks to your PC over USB, and Volumix listens.

-The original Faderbox uses an **Arduino Nano** and is fully compatible with existing Deej-style builds.
-The new **Volumix Faderbox** uses an **ESP32-S3** and adds native USB MIDI, addressable RGB LEDs, on-device calibration, and over-the-air firmware updates.
+The Volumix Faderbox is the official hardware Volumix is designed around.
+It's a drop-in replacement for the original Nano build with a more capable MCU (ESP32-S3) that unlocks a bunch of features the Nano can't do.

 <div align="center">
   <img src="https://raw.githubusercontent.com/ThePrintingPilot/volumix/refs/heads/main/images/Midi_Controller_A-Camera_16.png" width="560" alt="Faderbox hardware">
 </div>

----

-## Volumix Faderbox

-The Volumix Faderbox is the official hardware Volumix is designed around.
-It's a drop-in replacement for the original Nano build with a more capable MCU (ESP32-S3) that unlocks a bunch of features the Nano can't do.

 ### Native USB MIDI